akapur/RNorgate/README.md

 at your own risk.

 I have no affiliation whatsoever to Norgate Investor Services or Metastock.
-I'm simply a user of Norgate's services.
+I'm simply a very happy user of Norgate's services.